ant512/CanvasLayers/ReadMe.txt

-CanvasUI
+CanvasLayers
 -----------------

-  CanvasUI is a small javascript library for creating simple user interfaces with the HTML5 canvas tag.
-Along side a complete API for creating new interface widgets, it features the following pre-built widgets:
+  CanvasLayers is a small javascript library for adding layers to the HTML5 canvas tag.
+Unlike other canvas layer libraries, which use a stack of several canvas tags, only one canvas is used.

-   - Draggable windows
-   - Buttons
-   - List boxes

-  See http://www.bitbucket.org/ant512/canvasui for more information.
+  See http://www.bitbucket.org/ant512/canvaslayers for more information.

 Requirements
 ------------

-  Any modern web browser (Safari, Chrome, anything webkit-based, Firefox, Opera) except for IE (due to its lack of HTML5 features and broken javascript support).
+  Any modern web browser (anything Webkit or Gecko-based, Opera, etc).
+It even works in IE9, but is very slow in that browser.

 The Author
 ----------